cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 }
 ```

-Just bear in mind that the actual output is a single line, but it's been formatted above for better visualization.

-To have more flexibility in the JSON format and in data included in logging, we can use the `LoggingEventCompositeJsonEncoder`.
-No providers are configured by default in the composite encoder, so we must add the [providers][logstash-logback-encoder.providers-for-loggingevents] we want to customize the output:
+To have more flexibility in the JSON format and in data included in log, we can use `LoggingEventCompositeJsonEncoder`.
+The composite encoder has no providers configured by default, so we must add the [providers][logstash-logback-encoder.providers-for-loggingevents] we want to customize the output:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>